Fatima Jinnah Medical University: Ganga Ram Hospital

 Sir Ganga Ram Hospital, situated in the heart of city, close to the main artery of Lahore (Shahra-i-Quaid-iAzam) and Punjab Assembly, is the teaching hospital of FJMU.
 Surrounded by thickly populated area the hospital caters to the western and southern part of the city and provides services to adjacent districts of Lahore.
 The bed strength of the hospital is 700, but the average number of admissions usually touches 800.
 The complex covers 314 kanals (about 16 hectares).

 Admissions

 Fatima Jinnah Medical University admits 250 students every year.
-50% of the seats are reserved for the Federal Government and in these seats students from Sindh, KPK, Balochistan, FATA, PATA, AJK and Northern Areas are admitted.
+50% of the seats are reserved for the Federal Government and in these seats students from Sindh, Khyber Pakhtunkhwa, Balochistan, Azad Kashmir and Gilgit-Baltistan are admitted.
 23 seats are reserved as PTAP (Pakistan Technical Assistance Programme) for the friendly and Islamic countries.

 Fatima Jinnah Medical University also conducts JCAT (Joint Centralized Admission Test).

 FJMU alumni have a strong presence in North America.
 The North America wing of FJMU's alumni holds annual meetings and is engaged in projects to help FJMC students, researchers and faculty.